- Budget and Finance

 Palmer Commons (Great Lakes Central and North)

 The 2019-2020 Terrence J. McDonald LSA Academic Advising Academy will be held on Thursday, October 24th in the Great Lakes Central and North Room of the Palmer Commons.
-In past years, the Academy has served as basis for exploring and advancing advising practice across the college’s academic disciplines and departments.
+Funded by the generous support of former LSA Dean Terrence J. McDonald, the annual Advising Academy serves as a basis for exploring and advancing advising practice across the college’s academic disciplines and departments.